 - The next quarter’s interviews validate whether the interventions worked

 This loop produces compounding improvement.
 Each quarter’s understanding builds on the previous one.
 The interventions become more targeted, and the churn rate decreases incrementally but consistently.
 Critically, the intelligence hub that aggregates findings across hundreds of conversations creates a searchable, permanent knowledge base — so when a new churn pattern emerges, the team can query past interviews to see whether it appeared in earlier data at lower frequency, establishing whether the pattern is truly new or was previously hidden in the noise.
+This is the evidence-trail discipline that turns episodic research findings into auditable, queryable institutional memory.

 Consider a concrete example.
 A mid-market SaaS company at 14% annual churn runs AI exit interviews on every Stripe cancellation for one quarter.
 The first month’s interviews reveal that “account management instability” — customers losing their CSM during a critical adoption window — appears in 22% of departures but was never selected as a reason in their exit survey because it was not an option.
 The team restructures CSM assignment to eliminate handoffs during the first 120 days.
 The next quarter’s interviews confirm the pattern has decreased to 8% of departures, and overall churn drops to 11.5%.
 The benchmark did not change.
 What changed was the team’s ability to identify and fix the specific mechanism their benchmark was measuring.